Swedish Student Elin Ersson Indicted For Grounding Flight To Protest Deportation Of Afghan Felon

-Elin Ersson — the Swedish student who was hailed a “hero” for refusing to sit down on a flight in order to prevent the deportation of an Afghan migrant — has been indicted for violating federal aviation laws.
+Elin Ersson, the Swedish student who was hailed a “hero” for refusing to sit down on a flight in order to prevent the deportation of an Afghan migrant, has been indicted for violating federal aviation laws.

 According to the indictment, Ersson “violated the Swedish aviation act by remaining standing when the plane was set to take off,” Fox News reported.
 She could be fined and sentenced to up to six months in jail if convicted.

-The controversy erupted in July 2018, when Elin Ersson grounded a flight bound for Turkey from Gothenburg, Sweden, by refusing to sit down, so the plane could not take off.
+The controversy erupted in July, when Elin Ersson grounded a flight bound for Turkey from Gothenburg, Sweden, by refusing to sit down.

 Migrant Had Served Jail Time For Beating His Wife

-Ersson — who cried in the emotional Facebook livestream video — said she was heartbroken because she didn’t want the Afghan refugee deported back to Afghanistan after his asylum application to Sweden was denied.
+Ersson, who cried in the emotional Facebook livestream video, said she was heartbroken because she didn’t want the Afghan refugee deported back to Afghanistan after his asylum application to Sweden was denied.

 “I am doing what I can to save a person’s life,” Elin sobbed.
 “As long as a person is standing up the pilot cannot take off.
 All I want to do is stop the deportation.
 I’ve done it as an individual, as an activist, as a human being.”

-Ersson was celebrated as a hero for standing up for a refugee even though her protest disrupted the travel schedules of all her fellow airline passengers because the flight never took off.
+Ersson was celebrated as a hero for standing up for a refugee, even though her protest disrupted the travel schedules of all her fellow airline passengers because the flight never took off.

 Further investigation showed that the Afghan migrant Elin Ersson championed had served jail time after being convicted for assaulting his wife and daughters, according to the Swedish news website, Fria Tider.